CASTOR MARITIME INC.

 BALTIC DRY INDEX

-As can be seen by the below images the Baltic Dry Index has found support and bounced off of it since the beginning of March this year.
+As can be seen by the below image the Baltic Dry Index has crossed over on the MACD for the first time in almost a year.
+The PARSAR is also about to flip and it has been on a steady uptrend since February.
 I predict a slow and steady uptrend in it back to 1,500 by Summer and a possible break to 2,000 by EOY, which should enable Shipping stocks to 5x-10x their current PPS